maniaplanet/documentation/creation/maniascript/general/syntax-basics.md

 ```

-ProTip : Note that the "log" will be a bit more time-consuming than the previous way : we have to find Alice in the array of players, from the Ident.
+**Protip** : Note that the "log" will be a bit more time-consuming than the previous way : we have to find Alice in the array of players, from the Ident.

-ProTip #2 : Yes, this can also be written
+**Protip** #2 : Yes, this can also be written
 ```{C}

 declare BestPlayer <=> Players[Players[0].Id];